euroadams/payment-gateway-helpers/README.md

 A PHP based class for handling all endpoint calls for paystack, flutterwave and monnify API

 #### How to Use For Paystack :
-First define your API keys in an associative array as follows
+First define your API keys in an associative array with variable $PSTK_API_KEYS and key/value pairs as follows
 ```
 $PSTK_API_KEYS = array(